-- The number of miles vary from 10,000 to 15,000, the exact number can be negotiated, however if you surpass that number every mile after will be charged, exact price varies.
+- The number of miles vary from 10,000 to 15,000, the exact number can be negotiated, however if you surpass that number, every mile after will be charged and the exact price varies.
 Calculate closely how much you commute and see if it makes sense.

 - There might be a charge for excess wear and tear which will have to be paid when the car is returned.

 - Usually negotiation is limited.

 For some individuals a lease might work, for example owners of a business might write off the lease as a business expense.
 Some individuals feel safer with the reliability of a new car every 3-4 years, some might just have an expensive taste but not the money to afford it.

 - More expensive to begin with but at the end you own the car.